Principles and Practice of Engineering (PE) and Structural (SE) Exam

 It is the applicant’s responsibility to submit all required applications, documents, and fees to the Board.

 Complete and submit the Principles & Practice of Engineering Exam application along with the applicable filing fee.
-The application and all supporting documentation must be received by the deadlines published at the top of this page;
+The application and all supporting documentation must be received by the deadlines published at the top of this page.
+Please note, references must be sent to the board via mail, email or fax by the reference;

 Request a copy of your official transcripts be sent directly to the Nebraska board from the institution, or its authorized agent, from which your EAC/ABET-accredited degree (and any graduate degrees to be used toward experience) was granted or a copy of your NCEES Credentials Evaluation report be sent directly to the Board.
 If you have been enrolled as an Engineer Intern in Nebraska within the last ten years, you do not need to re-submit transcripts unless you have graduate degrees you wish to apply toward your experience; and